abbeylink/AI-enabled-CI-Agent/README.md

 ## The interesting part: the AX design decisions - [Read the AX Design Document](AX%20Design%20Document.md)
 Every classified idea gets routed through a risk-based autonomy check, not just filed automatically.
 Low-impact, low-effort ideas move straight to the backlog with no human involvement.
 Ideas with large business impact, or medium impact paired with a large delivery effort, is always flagged for a human to sign off before resource gets committed.
-The logic is deliberately conservative: the cost of a wrong automatic decision on a high-impact idea is judged too high to automate away.
+The logic is deliberately conservative as the cost of a wrong automatic decision on a high-impact idea is judged too high to automate away.

-## What I'd do next

-mentioning Excel/SharePoint input, Power Automate no-code version, real process mining data.
-Shows this is a live capability, not a one-off exercise.
-Classification_Triage agent_sample output.png

 ## Sample output
 [![Sample output screenshot](Classification_Triage%20agent_sample%20output.png)](Classification_Triage%20agent_sample%20output.png)